Part 2: Relating to the PGD packages and training

 - Please email info@PGDPro.com for further details / questions.

 - If you would like to change your booking to another date / location please contact us as soon as possible and we will try to accommodate your request.
 However, we cannot guarantee an offer of a place on another day / location.

-Please note: Due to the uncertainty of the COVID 19 pandemic, we advise you not to book any travel or accommodation in advance.
+Please note: We advise you not to book any travel or accommodation in advance.
 PGDPro.com / CBT nor MPS do not accept any liability for travel and accommodation costs booked in advance.

 7. Distance contracts: cancellations and refunds

 - This Section (Part 2: 7) applies if and only if you offer to contract with us, or contract with us, as a consumer – that is, as an individual acting wholly or mainly outside your trade, business, craft or profession.

 - You may withdraw an offer to enter into a contract with us through our website, or cancel a contract entered into with us through our website, at any time within the period (subject to Section 7.3):

 (a) Beginning upon the submission of your offer; and